-Your garden waste bin is collected every fortnight between March and November.
+Your food and garden waste bin is collected every fortnight all year round.
 To find out when your collections are, please find your street in our directory.
-Outside of these months, you may take your garden waste to our Household Recycling and Reuse Centre (the tip).
+You can also take excess garden waste to our Household Recycling and Reuse Centre (the tip).

 Please put your bin out for collection by 7am at the kerbside with the handles facing the road.

 Bins should be removed from the highway as soon as possible following collection (maximum 24 hours) and returned to your property.

 Please note that your bins will not be collected if rubbish is compacted, bin lids can’t close or bins are too heavy to safely be collected.
 Please do not put plastic bags in your bin.
 You can however use compostable liners.
 If your bin has not been collected you should have received a bin tag informing you of the reasons why this has happened.
 If your bin has not been collected and you have not received a bin tag please visit the missed bins page to report it.